CFUV is a non-profit, volunteer organization!

 Q: I filled out my application!
 What’s next?

 A: The next step is to sign up for a CFUV Info Session.
 There you will find out more information about CFUV as an organization, and what kinds of training opportunities and trainings we offer.
 The Info Session is a group session with lots of time for Q&A in person.
-If you are having troubles signing up, or you have further questions, contact our Operations Director at email@example.com.
+The Operations Director will contact you to schedule an info session!

 Q: I want to be involved, but I don’t want to host a radio program… Is that an obligation?

 A: While we are always looking for new programmers, volunteers are not obligated to go on-air.
-We have a bunch of other opportunities available to choose from!
+We have a bunch of other opportunities available to choose from ranging from photography, performance support, production, and podcasting.

 Q: If I go on-air, do I need to practice a “radio voice?”